tijaska/sossms/index.md

 <p>This is a free, open source project that offers three smartphone apps that act together to help a stranded driver in a nature reserve
 to communicate their location and problem to a rescue hub in the reserve, if it has one.
 The rescue hub can then forward the help request to the rescue driver best placed to render assistance.
-The apps use geolocation to find out where the stranded driver is, and shows that location to the rescue hub and drivers in a choice of maps.</p>
+The app uses geolocation to find out where the stranded driver is, and shows that location to the rescue hub and drivers in a choice of maps.</p>

 <p>The source code of the sossms project can be accessed on the Github shared repository <a href="https://github.com/tijaska/sossms">here</a>.